unexpectedpanda/retool/readme.md

 [VDGB](https://vgdb.io), [VGM](https://www.video-games-museum.com),
 [YouTube](https://www.youtube.com), [Amazon.jp](https://www.amazon.co.jp),
 [PlayAsia](https://www.play-asia.com/), and good old web searching to turn up information.
-I went through Redump's site for Japanese and Chinese characters for the titles, so I could do translations and find out the equivalent English titles.
+Occasionally I went through Redump's site for Japanese and Chinese characters for the titles, so I could do translations and find out the equivalent English titles.
 Later in the process I discovered [FilterQuest](https://github.com/UnluckyForSome/FilterQuest), a similar tool, and added some missing titles from there.